TradeTracker/docs/docs/tags.md

 # Tags

 Tags will help you to categorize your trades based on certain labels.
-You can use these categorization to see which tags are profitable, and which are not.
+You can use these categorizations to see which tags are profitable, and which are not.
+This will help you to identify which strategies/patterns/mistakes yield your biggest losses.
+Likewise it will show you what is profitable, so you can focus on that more.

 ## Managing tags